2019 Session Descriptions

 This workshop will reintroduce the goals and intent of the single child plan of service initiative, directed in SB 11, to enable streamlined and well-coordinated service planning for children and families in the foster care system.
 Participants will learn about the objectives of the single child plan of service, their role in accessing the plan of service in IMPACT through external access, and the plans for full implementation.
 This session will include a discussion around the cultural and philosophical shift as well as practical information related to successful implementation.

-Presenters: Carol Self, Director of Permanency, Cristina Guerrerro, Director for Residential Contracts, Peggy Cope, Division Administrator for Contracts, and Paul Busby, Permanency Program Specialist, Texas Department of Family and Protective Services
+Presenters: Carol Self, Director of Permanency, Cristina Guerrero, Director for Residential Contracts, Peggy Cope, Division Administrator for Contracts, and Paul Busby, Permanency Program Specialist, Texas Department of Family and Protective Services

 C4 Families First: Keeping Focus in the New Normal